Skip to main content

 Department Tracking

-Create a "Department" category for larger organizations that need to track expenses by department:
+Create a "Department" dimension for larger organizations that need to track expenses by department:

 - Organizations can create instances like "Program Services", "Administration", "Fundraising"